evananderson99/Evan_Anderson_Portfolio/README.md

 ## Machine Learning & Data Science Portfolio

-Welcome to my professional portfolio of Machine Learning and Data Science projects.
-Here, you'll find a curated list of projects that showcase my skills, interests, and contributions to the field.
-Each project includes a brief description, key technologies used, and links to the project repository and any live demos or interactive applications.
+Welcome to my professional portfolio of Machine Learning and Data Science projects!
+I am passionate Machine Learning Engineer with extensive experience in generative AI, natural language processing, machine learning, forecasting and statistical analysis.
+I hold a Master of Science in Data Analytics with a concentration in Statistics from Johns Hopkins University.
+My graduate research focused on emerging machine learning time series forecasting techniques for econometrics.

 ### Projects Overview